maixnor/wu-quartz/content/semester 3/Main Negotiation Takeaways.md

 - influence group decisions by setting the agenda
 - losing is normal and expected
 	- don't let that stop you to start negotiations
+- the more information both players have the less deals there are
+	- best to have a lot of information yourself, while opponent has very little